Current Contents

-Current Contents is a rapid alerting service database from Clarivate Analytics, formerly the Institute for Scientific Information and Thomson Reuters.
+Current Contents is a rapid alerting service database from Clarivate, formerly the Institute for Scientific Information and Thomson Reuters.
 It is published online and in several different printed subject sections.

 History

 Current Contents was first published in paper format, in a single edition devoted only to biology and medicine.
 Other subject editions were added later.
 Initially, it consisted simply of a reproduction of the title pages from several hundred major peer-reviewed scientific journals, and was published weekly, with the issues containing title pages from journal issues only a few weeks previously, a shorter time lag than any service then available.
 There was an author index and a crude keyword subject index only.
 Author addresses were provided so readers could send reprint requests for copies of the actual articles.

 Status

-Still published in print, it is available as one of the databases included in Clarivate Analytics' ISI Web of Knowledge with daily updates, and also through other database aggregators.
+Still published in print, it is available as one of the databases included in Clarivate Analytics' Web of Science with daily updates, and also through other database aggregators.